theKashey/react-imported-component/README.md

 [![NPM](https://nodei.co/npm/react-imported-component.png?downloads=true&stars=true)](https://nodei.co/npm/react-imported-component/)

 Key features:
+ - 🔥 Hot-Module-Replacement friendly.
+ - 🌟 Async on client, sync on server.
- - could handle any bunder, and could load all the used async chunks in one "wave".
+ - 📦 could handle any bunder, and could load all the used async chunks in one "wave".
- - could work with any import statement, passed from anywhere
+ - ✂️ could work with any import statement, passed from anywhere
- - Hot-Module-Replacement friendly.
+ - 🛠 HOC and Component API.
+ - 🧙🏻‍♂️ thus, composable.

 ## Usage